GandhiCloudLab/envizi-reports/06-scope3-emissions-report/readme.md

 This blog explains about Scope 3 emissions Report in Envizi.

+This report will allow your organization to view total Scope 3 Emissions across all 15 Scope 3 Categories and will provide insight into the Calculation Accuracy of each of the methods used in your data.

 ## 1. Open the Report

 Open the report using the Reports search